vertexludi/godot-storekit2/README.md

 ## Updating the template

-Change the `iOSPluginTemplate` string with your plugin name in all files.
+Change the `godot-storekit2` string with your plugin name in all files.
 Also rename the folders.

 Adjust the development team in the build settings of the project on Xcode.